alfredyy/COMpanion/README.md

   - Javascript
 - UI Framework:
   - React Native
-- Frontend Design:
+- Frontend Design/ Wireframing:
   - Figma
 - Backend Database:
   - Supabase

 ## Features:
 - Sign Up, Sign In Page
-  - User cna sign up and sign in using their email and password.
+  - Users can sign up and sign in using their email and password.
   - User data is stored locally, so upon exiting app/ refresh, user remains logged in for ease of access.
 - Forget password
   - Allows users to login by obtaining an OTP from their email.